 5. How do the fees at Polytechnic Institute Australia compare with those of Australian universities?

 The cost to students is considerably less than that typically charged by universities in Australia.
-Please refer to individual courses under the Courses menu to see the respective fees and charges.
+Please refer to the Fees section under the Apply menu tab to see the respective fees and charges.

 6. How big are your classes?

 At Polytechnic Institute Australia we focus on the individual so our class sizes tend to be smaller than those at universities.